ldsec/ccgd-platform/consent-management/README.md

-# Nebula Genomics blockchain for consent management and data access controls
+# Blockchain for consent management and data access controls

 This repo contains the code needed to spin-up an example blockchain and validator nodes, as well as the set of example API calls for this blockchain.

 ## Install and run

-Run Nebula Blockchain nodes locally.
+Run blockchain nodes locally.

 ### Prerequisites